Copyright © SoHoMiLL® Official Site: SoHoMill.com . All rights reserved.

 A: No. For security reasons, the lock was designed to be back to "lock" position within three seconds automatically after a correct code is entered.
 This security feature will avoid "forgot-to-lock" after every entry.
 However, if you need to open/close frequently without the need for security, you can consider setting up "passage mode" with one-key touch open without entering an access code.
 You may also use "Latch Stopper."

-Q: Where do I plug in the backup battery box / cable-jumper?
+Q: (YL-99 A, previous model ONLY) where do I plug in the backup battery box / cable-jumper?

 A: There is a small plug underneath the knob (keypad side) for backup battery box and cable jumper (both included) to plug in - please refer to photo below.
 Please keep four AAA batteries in the backup battery box "outside" for emergency - if you decide to IGNORE the "battery low warning!"